vdm4k/http_server/README.md

 # HTTP server

-Http server is a labrary that can be used to write your own http serverl It's easy to start with and easy to write tests ( thanks to network library )
+Http server is a library that can be used to write http server ( write handlers, parsing configs and other stuff ) Main focus was on performance and test writing
+Depends on hardware you can have tens or hundreds of thousands RPS(requests per second) per thread (handler) Writing tests also easy.
+You can use gtest/gmock and implement your own factory that will create streams This streams can simulate different problems on network and you can check how your software handle it

 ## ***Build***